danielsaidi/DeckKit/README.md

 # DeckKit

-DeckKit is a SwiftUI SDK that helps you build deck-based apps.
-It has a `DeckView` that can render a deck of items with support for swipe gestures, edge swipes, shuffling, etc.
+DeckKit is a SwiftUI SDK that lets you build deck-based apps with ease.
+It has a `DeckView` that can render any list of items, with support for swipe gestures, edge swipes, shuffling, etc.

 <p align="center" style="border-radius: 10px">
     <img src="Resources/Demo.gif" width=300 alt="Demo video" />